fhilgers/PubQuiz/README.md

 * Game setup can be extended to support labeled answers (1) which can be also displayed on user screen (11)
 * Number of questions per round can be adjusted on the round start screen (8)
 * Number of answers per question can be adjusted on the question start screen (10)

+## Architecture & Design

+In this project we use simplified [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) approach.
+That is, we the following layers:
+* `domain` layer, which is platform- and framework-independent.
+It has no dependencies on any other layer.
+* `providers` layer, which implements data, connectivity and other platform-specific services.
+   It has no dependencies on other layers but `domain` layer.
+* `UI` layer, which implements user interface.
+It has dependencies on `domain` and `providers` layers.
+* `MainActivity` is the entry point of the application and special layer that integrates other layers.

+The application is based on Single Activity Architecture, that is, all screens are implemented as a separate composable components linked together using Navigation.

+### Technology Stack
+* UI is based on the [Jetpack Compose](https://developer.android.com/jetpack/compose) framework
+* Persistence is based on the [Room](https://developer.android.com/jetpack/androidx/releases/room) library
+* Connectivity is based on the [Nearby Connections](https://developers.google.com/nearby/connections) service

+### Testability
+* `domain` layer is fully testable using pure unit tests
+* `demo` layer contains pre-programmed mocks of network communication activities to test the application flow in "demo"-mode without real connected devices, i.e. in emulator or on a single device.